0xmega1/blockchain-developer-bootcamp-final-project/README.md

   - Allow a user to select one or more metadata fields from each source NFT for inclusion in a new destination NFT
   - Allow a user to mint a new destination NFT that includes the selected metadata from each source NFT
 - A screen that shows the user the new destination NFT with combined metadata from the source NFTs

+## Destination NFT Metadata Structure

+The structure of the destination metadata NFT should include the following elements:
+- Source NFT A address
+- Source NFT B address
+- Metadata attributes selected from source NFT A and source NFT B

 ## Reserach Questions
 **How is NFT metadata retrieved?**